 We love to celebrate the return of spring to Northern Virginia.
 April is a beautiful month for wildflower hikes, garden visits, and other outdoor activities.
 Plan a whole month of fun spring outings with these related articles:

 - Spring Bucket List of 30 Fun Outings

 - Fabulous Ways to Celebrate Spring in Northern Virginia

 - Gorgeous Gardens In Virginia and Washington DC

 - Spring Wildflowers in Northern Virginia

 - 8 Great Spring Hikes in Northern Virginia

-    Most of the April events in Northern Virginia on our list will return in 2021.
-Check back later in April for our updated

-    guide to May Events in Northern VA.
-Until then we wish you good health.
+Check back later in April for our updated guide to May Events in Northern VA.
+Until then we wish you a very happy spring.